 – to receive an account of the activities of the Secretariat.

 The Secretariat.
 The Secretariat, which consists of the President, General Secretary and the Secretary/ies, shall be in charge of the running work of the UITBB.
 It shall be responsible for its activities to the Executive Committee.
-Its work is to implement the decisions made by the Conference and the leading bodies of the UITBB, to maintain permanent contact with affiliated organizations as well as other national and international organizations of the industries concerned throughout the world, to issue publications of the UITBB and to administer its finances.
+Its work is to implement the decisions made by the Congress and the leading bodies of the UITBB, to maintain permanent contact with affiliated organizations as well as other national and international organizations of the industries concerned throughout the world, to issue publications of the UITBB and to administer its finances.

 The General Secretary shall direct the day-to-day work of the Secretariat.
 He shall represent the UITBB in its relations with international inter-governmental and nongovernmental bodies.